Diane Keaton: 1968–1979: The Godfather films and stardom with Annie Hall

 In 1968, Keaton became an understudy for the part of Sheila in the original Broadway production of Hair.
 She gained some notoriety for her refusal to disrobe at the end of Act I when the cast performs nude, even though nudity in the production was optional for actors (those who performed nude received a $50 bonus).
 After acting in Hair for nine months, she auditioned for a part in Woody Allen's production of Play It Again, Sam.
-After nearly being passed over for being too tall (at 5 ft 8 in, she was 2 in taller than Allen), she won the part.
-She went on to receive a Tony Award nomination for a Best Featured Actress in a Play for her performance in the play.
+After nearly being passed over for being too tall (at 5 ft 8 in she was 2 in taller than Allen) she won the part.
+She went on to receive a Tony Award nomination for Best Featured Actress in a Play for her performance.